alephdata/aleph/docs/glossary.md

 ingested.
 It can also be used to group documents and entities relevant to a particular investigation.

+## Documents

+These are the basic search results in Aleph.
+They can either be *text documents* (in which case they are expected to have a number of pages and are shown as a PDF in the user interface), or *tabular documents* (in which case they can have multiple sheets, each with a number of records.
+They will be shown as tables in the user interface).

 ## Foreign IDs

 These exist both for documents and collections.
 They are a little